Taiwanese Pork Chop is a flavorful way to make pork chops! It is first marinated, then lightly coated, and then pan fried - easy and delicious!

 Ingredients

-• 1 tbsp michiu (or rice cooking wine)
+- 1 tablespoon michiu (or rice cooking wine)

 Instructions

-2. In a mixing bowl or ziplock bag, mix pork loin chops, sugar, white pepper, soy sauce, rice cooking wine, cornstarch, five spice powder (optional) and minced garlic and allow it to marinade for about 30 minutes or up to overnight.
+- In a bowl or zip-top bag, combine pork chops, sugar, white pepper, soy sauce, michiu, cornstarch, five spice (if using), and garlic.
+Mix well and marinate for at least 30 minutes or up to overnight.

 Nutrition Information: